42MTQ/AI.SLAM/Research/Hardware/IMU/EvalIMU.md

 https://iopscience.iop.org/article/10.1088/1755-1315/1127/1/012006/pdf

-LOOK INTO AGAIN: EXAMPLE MODS
-The Generalized Method of Wavelet Moments for
-Inertial Navigation Filter Design

 ## Generalized Wavelet Moments

 The Generalized Method of Wavelet Moments (GMWM) is a technique used to characterize and model the stochastic errors of inertial sensors, like accelerometers and gyroscopes, in inertial navigation systems (INS).
 It's particularly effective for estimating complex stochastic error models that are difficult to capture with traditional methods like Allan variance.
 GMWM is often used in conjunction with other estimation techniques like Kalman filtering for INS/GNSS integration.